 A Healthy Holiday Cocktail to Make at Home

+If you want to wow party guests with a yummy drink, let me suggest whipping up holiday sangria.
+Using wine as your base, simply infuse the drink with seasonal fruit and spices for lots of flavor and just a few calories.
 You can use a tried-and-true recipe like this Christmas Sangria, or simply make to your liking.
 Combine fruits like cranberries, pomegranates, apples and oranges to white or red wine, along with cinnamon sticks, mint, rosemary sprigs for garnish.
 Grab a pal, taste test and find your signature sangria recipe.